-Michael relishes time in the courtroom and fights on behalf of local and regional plaintiffs who have experienced adverse situations due to liability, negligence or wrongdoing.
-He has been on both sides of the courtroom and knows how the most aggressive defense firms approach cases.
+Michael relishes time in the courtroom and fights on behalf of victims who have experienced adverse situations due to liability, negligence or wrongdoing.
+He has been on both sides of the courtroom and knows how the most aggressive defense firms and insurance companies approach and defend cases.
 This insider’s knowledge enables Michael to craft winning legal strategies for his clients, whether their matters are large or small.

 From growing up in a family of attorneys, Michael’s legal intuition comes to him naturally.
 Michael’s father was an attorney and six of his aunts and uncles are attorneys or judges who practiced in the area.
-Michael grew up in the Kansas City area and is a former Division 1 college athlete.
+Michael was born and raised in the Kansas City area and is a former Division 1 college athlete.
 This collective background has contributed to Michael’s unrelenting drive to compete and win.
-Michael and his wife spend most of their free time raising their young children.
+Michael and his wife spend most of their free time raising their three young children.

 - First-chaired a jury trial in a pro bono case in the Western District of Missouri for a two-time convicted felon who alleged that secondhand smoke was harming him.
 The inmate received the largest known jury verdict for a prisoner secondhand smoking case (Section 1983 claim), and the verdict led to a smoking ban throughout Missouri prisons (U.S. District Court for the Western District of Missouri, 2017).